demidko/vcpkg-utility/README.md

 #### Create new cross-platform C++ project

-`proj -n name -d 'description of your directory'`
+`proj -n name -d 'description of your project'`

 This command create `CMakeLists.txt` configuration for project and tests, entry points, adds `vcpkg` and minimum required dependencies for command-line tools, `README.md` documentation.
 Thus created projects are supported in `CLion`